 Over the years, our personal injury lawyers have represented countless Baltimore residents in court.
 As such, we understand how to argue a case in a clear, concise, and convincing manner.
 When you hire us, we will use our skills to try to secure a favorable verdict for you.

-Are you ready to have a civil rights attorney from William G. Kolodner P.A., help you file a lawsuit against the Baltimore Police Department and the law enforcement officers that brutalized you?
+Are you ready to have a civil rights attorney from William G. Kolodner Personal Injury Lawyers, help you file a lawsuit against the Baltimore Police Department and the law enforcement officers that brutalized you?
 If so, please reach out and schedule a free consultation with a member of our team today.

 Filing Suit Against the Police – Understanding the Law